 Extreme Treatment for Bloodshot Eyes

 Making sure your eyes are as moist and healthy as possible is the first line of defense.
-But what if you’ve followed all the advice above and the veins on your eyes are still unbearably unsightly to you?
+But what if you’ve followed all the advice above and the veins in your eyes are still unbearably unsightly to you?
 Then you might consider a surgical procedure that can actually remove the veins from the whites of the eyes.
-Note, however, that this is not a cheap option and can cost anywhere between $3,000 to $5,000 per eye.
+However, this is not a cheap option and can cost anywhere between $3,000 to $5,000 per eye.

 As far as I know, there are only two doctors in the United States currently providing this eye whitening surgery:

 - Dr. Shawn R. Klein of New Jersey has created a procedure called IsoWhite™.
 This is a same-day procedure that creates a whiter, brighter appearance on the white part of your eyes.
 Dr. Klein modifies and removes the thin membrane (conjunctiva) which in some people can contain overly prominent veins or discoloration with yellow, gray, or brown spots.
 The surgery is stitchless, painless, and takes about 15-20 minutes per eye.